Kernix13/vision-grid-express/README.md

 1. **HOME**: Add some kind of transition/animation for when the home page cards are removed.
 2. **BOARD**: Allow user to uncheck showing a saved image in the lightbox slider
 3. **BOARD**: Allow user to set the timing for the slideshow - issue [#48](https://github.com/Kernix13/vision-grid-express/issues/48)
-4. Double check my primary and accent colors.
-I think there are a few that I am only using once or twice, when there are other shades that are very close - try to use the other ones and remove the unused ones
-5. use JavaScript to dynamically update the footer copyright date

 ### Bugs/Issues/Questions

 1. **BOARD**: Use of innerHTML for board page editable text is an issue!
 If I switch from localStorage to a database, I need to sanitize that.
 Or I would have to build some kind of markdown or rich text editor, but that may have the same problem.
 2. Should I add an option to remove all saved images?
 Otherwise, the user has to manually click "x" and confirm for each saved image
 3. Did I actually set a char limit for the editable blockquote of 115?
 I don't think I did.
-4. Once the 'x' Delete button for a thumbnail is clicked, setLocalStorage sets the id for the saved images as the value in 'delete-item-id'.
-If the user cancels the delete process, should that be removed/cleared?
-I think technically yes, but it also does not matter if it remains, because it will be replaced by any other click on a delete 'x' button.

 ### Stretch or nice-to-haves